nehasadhvi/LightSwarm-DistributedSystems/README.md

 <ul>
   <li>Then I used Node-RED to connect Raspberry Pi to Google Firebase.
 The data are then sent from Raspberry Pi to Firebase, and saved on a database</li>
   <li>Once they are in the Firebase, we can use any software to access it anytime from anywhere for any purpose.
 We can also use Node-RED to send some live messages to your phone in real time</li>
   <li>Here, I am sending data from Firebase whenever the database is updated, to Slack installed on smart phone.
-The data is also extracted from the Firebase to our laptop for further analysis.</li>
+The data is also extracted from the Firebase to our laptop using software written using NodeJS for further analysis.</li>
 </ul>

 ## Getting Started